avrilcoghlan/LittleBookofRBioinformatics/src/chapter7.rst

 they must be in the same reading frame.

-From the output of findPotentialStartsAndStops() for the first 500 nucleotides of the genome of lambda, you can see that there is a potential start codon (ATG) that starts at nucleotide 31, and a potential stop codon (TAA) that starts at nucleotide 48.
-That is, the potential start codon is from nucleotides 31-33 and the potential stop codon is from nucleotides 48-50.
-Could the region from nucleotides 31 to 50 possibly be a gene?
+From the output of findPotentialStartsAndStops() for the first 500 nucleotides of the genome of DEN-1 Dengue virus (see above), you can see that there is a potential start codon (ATG) that starts at nucleotide 137, and a potential stop codon (TGA) that starts at nucleotide 141.
+That is, the potential start codon is from nucleotides 137-139 and the potential stop codon is from nucleotides 141-143.
+Could the region from nucleotides 137 to 143 possibly be a gene?

-We can cut out the region from nucleotides 31 to 50 of the sequence *lambdaseqstartstring* to have a look, by using the substring() function.
+We can cut out the region from nucleotides 137 to 143 of the sequence *dengueseqstartstring* to have a look, by using the substring() function.
 If you look at the help page for the substring() function, you will see that its arguments (inputs) are the name of the variable containing the string of characters (ie., the DNA